 999 — 24k or 24 Karat

 24 karat or 24k gold refers to the purest form of gold that contains around 99.9% of the same metal.
 It has a bright yellow hue which means that all the 24 portions of gold are cladded with this unadulterated metal.
-Remember it for a fact that your jewelry cannot have any higher carat than this and, this means that the 24k version will be the most expensive.
-24k gold has lesser density than 916 or 18k and is too soft for complicated jewelry manufacturing.
+Remember it for a fact that your jewellery cannot have any higher carat than this and, this means that the 24k version will be the most expensive.
+24k gold has lesser density than 916 or 18k and is too soft for complicated jewellery manufacturing.

 916 — 22k or 22 Karat

 22 karat or 22k gold means that out of the 24 parts, 22 of them are made out of pure metal and the other 2 are alloyed with some other metal.
-22k gold is the most common purity found in most gold jewelry sold at the stores.
-It is very strong and durable and can be used to product colours such as white gold and rose gold.
+22k gold is the most common purity found in most gold jewellery sold at the stores.
+It is very strong and durable and can be used to produce colours such as white gold and rose gold.
 Calculating the composition by percentage, it actually contains 91.67% pure gold, and hence, commonly or commercially termed as 916 or 22k gold.

 750 — 18k or 18 Karat

 18 karat or 18k gold is invariably used in heavily studded jewelry owing to their high density and capacity to support the heavy weight stones.
-Only 75% of the metal is made of pure gold while the other 25% is alloyed with metals like zinc, silver, copper etc. This variety of gold is the cheapest amongst all the other others mentioned and can be easily recognized by stamps like 18k, 18K, 18kt, 750 or 0.75 which is the signifier of the 75% purity.
+Only 75% of the metal is made of pure gold while the other 25% is alloyed with metals like zinc, silver, copper etc. This variety of gold is the cheapest amongst all the other others mentioned thus far, and can be easily recognized by stamps like 18k, 18K, 18kt, 750 or 0.75 which is the signifier of the 75% purity.